ALU Primer

 Half Adder

-A half adder is a type of binary adder that operates on two binary digits and produces two outputs: the sum and the carry.
-It is referred to as “half” because it does not account for any carry input from previous operations(Which is needed in a multi-bit addition), making it somewhat limited.
+A half adder is a binary adder that operates on two binary digits and produces two outputs: sum and carry.
+The name “half” comes from the missing carry input from a previous bit position, which multi-bit addition requires.
+That limitation restricts its use.

 In this circuit, the sum is derived from the XOR gate’s output, while the AND gate’s output determines the carry.